How to Upgrade / Replace App with Win32 App Supersedence relationship | Intune

 IntuneWinApp - Folder structure

-Setup and Deploy Win32 App Supersedence Deployment in Endpoint Manager
+Setup and Deploy Win32 App Supersedence Deployment in Intune

 Add Win32 App:

-In the Endpoint Manager console, select Apps > Windows App > Add
+On the Microsoft Intune admin console, select Apps > Windows App > Add

-Select Windows app (Win32) from App type drop down list
+Select Windows app (Win32) from the App type drop-down list

 Click on Select